 Single ladies, in particular, love to do so on Galentine's Day.
 Celebrated on February 13th, the fictional holiday from the television show Parks and Recreation has given people an excuse to spend time with friends instead of just significant others.

-In 2020, Auntie Anne’s jumped on the Galentine’s Day bandwagon, offering promotions to entice ladies and their gal pals through their doors.
-This year, the pretzel powerhouse will be serving up an equally tasty deal.
-From February 12 to 14, they’ll be offering a $5 discount on Pretzel Buckets—the perfect addition to an at-home celebration with friends or sweethearts.
+In 2020, Auntie Anne's jumped on the Galentine's Day bandwagon, offering promotions to entice ladies and their gal pals through their doors.
+In 2021, the pretzel powerhouse served up an equally tasty deal.
+From February 12 to 14, they offered a $5 discount on Pretzel Buckets—the perfect addition to an at-home celebration with friends or sweethearts.

 Of course, such promotions are sure to please: one study found that discounts spike customers' levels of oxytocin, also known as the "love hormone."
 With a few extra dollars in their pocket, your guests may be more inclined to come back later with more business.